APoinas/spectrogram_zeros/README.rst

 The main arguments are:

-- show_max: bool -> The observed point pattern, an object of class "ppp".
+- show_max: bool -> If the local maxima should be drawn on the noisy spectrogram or not.
-- plot_type: str list -> The DPP family that is fitted to the data, it has to be either "Gauss", "Bessel" or "Cauchy".
+- plot_type: str list -> What type of plots should be drawn: "spectro" for the spectrogram of the noisy signal, "intensity" for the intensity of the zeros of the noisy spectrogram and "theo" for the spectrogram of the pure signal.

-The function returns a 2x2 matrix corresponding to the Fisher Information matrix for the parameters (rho, alpha) of classical stationnary DPP families.
+Returns a figure and axes object of a matplotlib plot.

 Instructions for the function Signal.add_yellow_box
 -----------------------------------------